 Business Insider: How We Are Rosie bootstrapped a $5 million platform matching freelancers with brands and agencies

-As the daughter of a Palestinian refugee, Stephanie Nadi Olson says she has always identified marginalized or underrepresented groups of people.
+As the daughter of a Palestinian refugee, Stephanie Nadi Olson says she has always identified with marginalized or underrepresented groups of people.
 From a young age she volunteered with refugees, even as she built a career in advertising sales with brands like Microsoft, Disney, and Bank of America.

 After 13 years in the industry, something was still missing.
 Olson was watching her profession lose talent as friends and colleagues decided that living in a major city or working 60-hour weeks wasn’t for them.

 Between industry problems with diversity, according to a survey conducted by Digiday, and a national epidemic of burnout, according to the American Institute of Stress, workers are increasingly opting for independence.
 A recent report from the freelancing platform Upwork found that more than 35% of Americans were freelancers, and last year they earned nearly $1 trillion.

 Olson knew from experience just how much potential is missed when people don’t feel at home in their company’s culture.
 “There are so many people that are longing for a sense of belonging in this industry,” she said.

 She calls them “corporate refugees,” and she has a solution.

 Working from home, or anywhere else, comes with challenges

 Olson founded We Are Rosie to help ad agencies find much-needed talent and to improve the careers of freelancers.
 So far, it appears to be working.
 The Atlanta-based company is on track to earn more than $5 million in its first calendar year of business.